ryanhmiller/ctseq/README.md

 ### Docker

 #### Option 1: Download already-built container from DockerHub
-Replace 'v0.0.1' with the version of ctSeq you want to clone and build.
+Replace 'v0.0.1' with the version of ctseq you want to clone and build.
 The latest version number is found at the top of this README (a list of all the versions you can download are listed [here](https://hub.docker.com/r/ryanhmiller/ctseq/tags)).
 ```
 # download docker file
 docker pull ryanhmiller/ctseq:v0.0.1